 Hence from the above discussion, we can conclude that selecting a specific agile methodology for the agile software development project is a difficult decision for project managers and other decision makers.
 It needs a good understanding of the agile software development, agile methodology overview and their adaptation in a project.
 But how do you assure yourself in this ever changing industry as an agile expert?
 Probably an agile certification is the best solution for it.

-Whizlabs provides the best training solution and proven success track for the Agile certification exams PMI-ACP and Professional-Scrum-Master-I. And it is a proven fact that professional training especially mock tests are essential to crack such tricky exams.
+Whizlabs provides the best training solution and proven success track for the Agile certification exams; PMI-ACP, PMI-ACP Practice Exam, and Professional-Scrum-Master-I. And it is a proven fact that professional training especially mock tests (Scrum Practice Test) are essential to crack such tricky exams.

 So don’t think much; join us today to mark the success in your upcoming agile career!